Nigeria“TRAINING THE TRAINERS”

 At the graduation ceremony Randy was invited to speak and present the diplomas and certificates along with the seminary president, who had a surprise for Randy and Frank.

-Frank Mills and myself had a great time here at the Nigerian Baptist Theological Seminary – Teaching the last course of our MA Youth Degree Program, being honored to give out the diplomas to the 20 MA graduates, then giving them our YMI Youth Minister Certification, and having the honor to give the Charge to the entire graduating class of 2019, the 120th graduation of the school!
+Frank Mills and myself had a great time here at the Nigerian Baptist Theological Seminary – Teaching the last course of our MA Youth Degree Program, being honored to give out the diplomas to the 20 MA graduates, then giving them our YMI Youth Minister Certification, and having the honor to give the Charge to the entire graduating class, the 120th graduation of the school!

 THEN I found out that both Frank & I were to be awarded an Honorary Doctorate of Divinity (DD) for outstanding contribution to Nigerian and African youth ministry and life-long service!
 We are indeed blessed!